MLS Season Pass

-MLS Season Pass is a soccer streaming service operated by Apple Inc. which includes live matches from Major League Soccer.
+MLS Season Pass is a soccer streaming service operated by Apple Inc. which includes live matches from Major League Soccer (MLS).
 The package was launched in the 2023 Major League Soccer season as part of a new 10-year media rights agreement between MLS and Apple, under which it holds the global over-the-top streaming rights to the league.

-MLS Season Pass is a subscription-based service on Apple TV app, which carries live coverage of all MLS regular season and playoff matches, as well as coverage of the Leagues Cup, selected MLS Next and MLS Next Pro matches, studio programs, and other video content (including match replays and original programming).
-Under the new contracts, regionally-televised matches have been discontinued, hence all match stream globally with no blackout restrictions.
+MLS Season Pass is a subscription-based service on the Apple TV app, which carries live coverage of all MLS regular season and playoff matches, as well as coverage of the Leagues Cup, selected MLS Next and MLS Next Pro matches, studio programs, and other video content (including match replays and original programming).
+Under the new contracts, regionally televised matches have been discontinued, hence all matches stream globally with no blackout restrictions.

-A selection of matches each week will be made available to stream for free without a subscription.
+A selection of matches each week are available to stream for free without a subscription.
 A non-exclusive linear television package of matches was sold to Fox Sports in the United States and Bell Media in Canada.
+In 2025, MLS began to distribute MLS Season Pass to consumers via selected television providers in the United States.